tonytins/layover-game/README.md

 Layover is a Twine-based text adventure game adopted from a flash fiction I wrote not too long ago.
 While the premise is based on true story, the events and characters are completely fictional.

-Normally, modern text adventure games are published online.
-This project aims to experiment with creating an offline version using Tauri.
-It's something I always wanted to try.

 ## 🗓️ Update Cycle

 | Type         | Frequency            | Notes                                    |